cyberthirty/cyberthirty/README.md

    - Developed a tool for ethical penetration testing purposes that captures passwords through keylogging and phishing techniques, demonstrating the importance of robust security measures.

 4. **[Subnet Calculator](https://github.com/cyberthirty/Subnet-Calculator)**
-   - Created a tool in C++ for calculating subnets quickly and accurately, enhancing network design and planning.
+   - Developed a command-line subnet calculator tool in C++ to efficiently compute network parameters, including network and broadcast addresses, valid IP range, and number of hosts per subnet, given an IP address and subnet mask

 ### How to Reach Me

 - **GitHub:** [Cyberthirty](https://github.com/cyberthirty)